 5 – Drainage Issues

 Soil can be bad if it has drainage issues, too.
-If the soil doesn’t drain properly, then it’s going to create many problems for your jade plant.
+If the soil doesn’t drain properly, it’s going to create many problems for your jade plant.

-If the roots of the plant start to rot, then it’s not going to keep growing.
+If the roots of the plant start to rot, it’s not going to keep growing.
 In fact, the plant might wind up dying.

 Proper drainage is of the utmost importance when you’re caring for houseplants.
 You’ll want to ensure that you’re using soil that drains well so that you can keep the plant healthy.

 It’s also wise to use a pot that helps facilitate proper drainage.
 The pot needs to have good drainage holes or this whole process isn’t going to work right.